Global investors demand to meet Brazil diplomats over deforestation

 Storebrand Asset Management CEO Jan Erik Saugestad said in an interview that while previous initiatives focused on pressuring Brazilian companies, this new effort is aimed squarely at the government.

-The 25 European firms that signed on include Norway's Nordea Asset Management and the Church of England, which has a 2.8 billion pound ($3.5 billion) pension fund.
+The 25 European signatories include Norway's Nordea Asset Management and the Church of England, which has a 2.8 billion pound ($3.5 billion) pension fund.
 The UK's Legal & General Investment Management (LGIM) is among the largest investors with 1.2 trillion pounds under management.

 U.S.-based firms Domini Impact Investment and Pax World Funds have also signed the letter, while Sao Paulo-based Fram Capital is the only Brazilian signatory.